YUEchn/visrepo/README.md

 In the vis_repo/vis directory, run: `npm start`

-- check the status of codematcher
+- check the status of VisRepo

 `http://x.x.x.x:3000`